-"What do you think of 'ancient,' instead of 'old'?"
+'What do you think of "ancient," instead of "old"?'

-"You cannot have 'Our modern Queen, and our ancient Institutions," said Mr. Taper.
+'You cannot have "Our modern Queen and our ancient Institutions,"' said Mr. Taper.

 The dissolution was soon followed by an election for the borough of Cambridge.
-The "Conservative Cause" candidate was an old Etonian.
-That was a bond of sympathy which imparted zeal even to those who were a little sceptical of the essential virtues of Conservativism.
-Every under-graduate especially who remembered "the distant spires," became enthusiastic.
+The Conservative Cause candidate was an old Etonian.
+That was a bond of sympathy which imparted zeal even to those who were a little sceptical of the essential virtues of Conservatism.
+Every undergraduate especially who remembered 'the distant spires,' became enthusiastic.
 Buckhurst took a very decided part.
 He cheered, he canvassed, he brought men to the poll whom none could move; he influenced his friends and his companions.
 Even Coningsby caught the contagion, and Vere, who had imbibed much of Coningsby's political sentiment, prevailed on himself to be neutral.
 The Conservative Cause triumphed in the person of its Eton champion.
 The day the member was chaired, several men in Coningsby's rooms were talking over their triumph.

-"By Jove," said the panting Buckhurst, throwing himself on the sofa, "it was well done; never was anything better done.
+'By Jove!' said the panting Buckhurst, throwing himself on the sofa, 'it was well done; never was any thing better done.
 An immense triumph!
 The greatest triumph the Conservative Cause has had.
-And yet," he added, laughing, "if any fellow were to ask me what the Conservative Cause was, I am sure I should not know what to say."
+And yet,' he added, laughing, 'if any fellow were to ask me what the Conservative Cause is, I am sure I should not know what to say.'

-"Why it's the cause of our glorious institutions," said Coningsby.
-"A Crown robbed of its prerogatives; a Church controlled by a commission; and an Aristocracy that does not lead."
+'Why, it is the cause of our glorious institutions,' said Coningsby.
+'A Crown robbed of its prerogatives; a Church controlled by a commission; and an Aristocracy that does not lead.'

-"Under whose genial influence, the order of the Peasantry, 'a country's pride,' has vanished from the face of the land," said Henry Sydney, "and is succeeded by a race of serfs, who are called labourers and who burn ricks."
+'Under whose genial influence the order of the Peasantry, "a country's pride," has vanished from the face of the land,' said Henry Sydney, 'and is succeeded by a race of serfs, who are called labourers, and who burn ricks.'

-"Under which," continued Coningsby, "the crown has become a cipher; the church a sect; the nobility drones; and the people drudges."
+'Under which,' continued Coningsby, 'the Crown has become a cipher; the Church a sect; the Nobility drones; and the People drudges.'

-"It is the great constitutional cause," said Lord Vere, "that refuses everything to opposition; yields everything to agitation: conservative in Parliament, destructive out of doors; that has no objection to any change provided only it be effected by unauthorized means."
+'It is the great constitutional cause,' said Lord Vere, 'that refuses everything to opposition; yields everything to agitation; conservative in Parliament, destructive out-of-doors; that has no objection to any change provided only it be effected by unauthorised means.'

-"The first public association of men," said Coningsby, "who have worked for an avowed end, without enunciating a single principle."
+'The first public association of men,' said Coningsby, 'who have worked for an avowed end without enunciating a single principle.'

-"And who have established political infidelity throughout the land," said Lord Henry.
+'And who have established political infidelity throughout the land,' said Lord Henry.

-"By Jove!" said Buckhurst, "what infernal fools we have made ourselves this last week!"
+'By Jove!' said Buckhurst, 'what infernal fools we have made ourselves this last week!'

-"Nay," said Coningsby, smiling, "it was our last schoolboy weakness.
-Floreat Etona, under all circumstances."
+'Nay,' said Coningsby, smiling, 'it was our last schoolboy weakness.
+Floreat Etona, under all circumstances.'

-"I certainly, Coningsby," said Lord Vere, "shall not assume the Conservative Cause, instead of the Cause for which Hampden died in the field, and Sydney on the scaffold."
+'I certainly, Coningsby,' said Lord Vere, 'shall not assume the Conservative Cause, instead of the cause for which Hampden died in the field, and Sydney on the scaffold.'

-"The cause for which Hampden died in the field, and Sydney on the scaffold," said Coningsby, "was the cause of the Venetian Republic."
+'The cause for which Hampden died in the field and Sydney on the scaffold,' said Coningsby, 'was the cause of the Venetian Republic.'

-"How how?" said Buckhurst.
+'How, how?' cried Buckhurst.